 New rules mean people planning to build one-off houses will have to register as lobbyists if they want to get the support of their councillors or TDs.
+If they fail to publicly

 If they fail to publicly disclose the lobbying of local politicians to back their application, they could face fines or two years' imprisonment.

-The new lobbying regulator, Sherry Perreault, said that while the new legislation is mainly aimed at lobbying professionals, individuals who lobby on development and zoning matters are also obliged to register.
-See page 8 Annual Report 2015 In regard to the Regulation of Lobbying Act 2015
+The new lobbying regulator, Sherry Perreault, said that while the new legislation is mainly aimed at lobbying profes sionals, individuals who lobby on development and zoning matters are also obliged to register.
+See page 8